READ TIME – 7 MINUTES

 A poor use of your time when a team of experts could do it for you. 👋🏻

-Something else that a lot of management teams don’t realise is that there are certain tools that can aid a recruitment process.
+Something else that a lot of management teams don’t realise is that there are certain tools that can aid your communication during the hiring process.
 Recruitment agencies purchase and develop specific tools that help them narrow down candidate pools quickly to help save time in their recruitment process.

-You may not be aware of these tools if you do all of your recruitment internally.
+You may not be aware of the importance of employee recruitment communications tools if you do all of your hiring internally.
 As such, you may be making your recruitment process WAY more difficult than it needs to be.

 If you’re struggling with communication in recruitment and need help onboarding candidates, here’s a related blog that highlights 6 Ways to Attract & Retain GREAT Candidates.